Andrew Velazquez

 Andrew Velazquez (born July 14, 1994), nicknamed "Squid", is an American professional baseball infielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Cleveland Indians, Baltimore Orioles, New York Yankees and Los Angeles Angels.
+He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Cleveland Indians, Baltimore Orioles, New York Yankees, Los Angeles Angels, and Kansas City Royals.

 Early life and career

 Velazquez is from Morris Park in the Bronx, a borough of New York City.
 His father, Kenneth, worked in the New York City Police Department as a detective and undercover narcotics officer for 20 years.
 His mother, Margaret, was a school teacher.

 Velazquez attended Fordham Preparatory School, where he played for the school's baseball team.
 He played as a center fielder until his senior year, when he became the team's starting shortstop.
 In his senior year, the New York Post named Velazquez their All-Bronx Baseball Player of the Year.
 Velazquez also competed on the Prep's track and field team, as a sprinter and high jumper.
 He received an athletic scholarship to attend Virginia Polytechnic Institute and State University (Virginia Tech) to play college baseball for the Virginia Tech Hokies.